ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PHILOSOPHY_AND_VISION.md

 The key idea is that RTL doesn’t force you into a wrapper-first mindset.
 Instead, it makes wrappers feel transparent — you can still reason in terms of *your type*, just as you would in normal C++.

-> **Why it matters:** Developers shouldn’t have to think about “reflection semantics” versus “normal C++ semantics.”
+> *"Developers shouldn’t have to think about “reflection semantics” versus “normal C++ semantics.”
 With RTL, the two worlds are aligned.
-Whether you’re holding a raw object or a smart pointer, the same intuition applies — reflection just works the way you expect.
+Whether you’re holding a raw object or a smart pointer, the same intuition applies — reflection just works the way you expect."*